This page contains references of mautic.net and maestro.mautic.com because of products’ previous names. Note that these links are valid.

 Enter your custom domain.

-Campaign Factory allows you to validate custom domains.
-Thus, you can get the domains validated instantly without depending on automated jobs that get triggered after a fixed duration.
+Campaign Factory provides an option to validate custom domains so that you can validate them instantly without waiting for the automated jobs that trigger after a fixed duration.

 To validate custom domains: